CLOSE

-Bring the Museum & Aquarium to your school or organization!
-Here you can learn about our programs, submit an inquiry form, and meet our Animal Ambassadors.
+Here you can learn about our programs and submit an inquiry form.
 We have several outreach programs to suit your educational focus and age group.
-We are also happy work with you to adjust our programming to meet your age group or theme requirements.
+We are also happy to work with you to adjust our programming to meet your age group or theme requirements.

 Outreach programs are typically one hour in length.
-Price breaks are available for multiple sessions of the same program.
-For pricing details, availability, and reservations, please contact Kaelyn Howe at learning@rivermuseum.com.
+Price breaks are available for multiple sessions of the same program on the same day.
+For pricing details, availability, and reservations, please contact our education team at learning@rivermuseum.org.

 Tails and Tales (All Ages)